solana-labs/solana/docs/src/runtime/programs.md

 }
 ```

-Pseudo code of the operation:
+The pseudo code of the recovery verification:

 ```
 process_instruction() {